sta/websocket-sharp/README.md

 ws.Log.Debug ("This is a debug message.");
 ```

-The `WebSocketServer` and `HttpServer` classes include the same logging function.
+The `WebSocketServer` and `HttpServer` classes have the same logging function.

 ## Examples ##